 Much of this area is now part of the South Berwick Village Historic District listed on the National Register of Historic Places.

 This house is part of the South Berwick Village District on the National Register of Historic Places.
 Both this house and one across the street torn down in the 1990s seem to have belonged to the family of Congressman John Noble Goodwin (1824-1887), who practiced law from the building known as the Odd Fellows’ Block.
 He served as state attorney and prosecuted important arson and murder cases in South Berwick in the early 1850s.
 In 1854, he was elected to the Maine State Senate, and in 1860 to Congress.
-During the Civil War, Lincoln appointed him the first governor of the territory of Arizona.
+During the Civil War, President Abraham Lincoln appointed him the first governor of the territory of Arizona.

 The church became South Berwick Public Library in 2012.